Shreyas-Mehta-05/Gas-Analyser-Project/README.md

 Once you verify that the sensor is working, you can proceed with integrating it into your full project using the MQ135 with the AskSensors platform and the code outlined in the original README.

-## **Appendix: MQ135 Sensor: Quick Test and Integration**
+## **Appendix: MQ7 Sensor: Quick Test and Integration**

 ### **Purpose**

-This section is intended to help you quickly test the MQ135 sensor’s functionality before integrating it into the broader gas analyzer system.
-The goal is to ensure the sensor is operational and reading data correctly.
+This section is intended to help you quickly test the MQ7 sensor’s functionality before integrating it into the broader gas analyzer system.
+The goal is to ensure the sensor is operational and reading carbon monoxide (CO) levels correctly.

 ### **Materials Needed**

 - ESP32 Development Board
-- MQ135 Gas Sensor
+- MQ7 Gas Sensor
 - 1K Resistor
 - Jumper Wires
 - USB Micro Cable